 Jellal flitted out of reach, pushing himself higher into the air, inching and weaving away from the elongating tails that continued to pursue him relentlessly; however, at the apex of its steep jump, a single tail managed to graze his torso before the fox-creature started its descent, losing all of its momentum from earlier.

-The force behind it hadn't connected properly, but his shirt had been burnt off, revealing a minor reddish-pink welt that marred the part of his chest that had made contact.
-While Meteor's principal magic granted him a near-unparallel speed boost and flight, it also afforded him a weak, but not entirely flimsy, armour.
+The force behind it hadn't connected properly, but his shirt had been burnt off, revealing a reddish-pink welt that marred the part of his chest that had made contact.
+While Meteor's principal magic granted him a near-unparalleled speed boost and flight, it also afforded him a weak, but not entirely flimsy, armour.
 The damage proved just how corrosive and dangerous the foul energy coating its form was.

 Blocking out the stinging sensation in his chest, Jellal swiped two fingers behind him.
 The Heavenly Blast surged down towards its falling target in a shining beacon of light, radiating brilliantly against the night sky.

 His foe blocked the drilling magic with its tails, locking it in a brief standstill.
 The Heavenly Blast continued to accelerate its descent, but not soon after its tails prevailed; the magic then unravelling and dispersing into the atmosphere.